Posts

 For owners of holiday lets located in Wales the new guidance can be downloaded here:

 The new guidance has been compiled following a review of best practice that should be adopted to meet obligations to comply with existing fire safety law.
-From the 1st October 2023 it is Statutory and must be followed.
+It was statutory from the 1st October 2023 and must be followed.

 What about larger or more complex accommodation in either England or Wales?

 The updated guide on larger accommodation and properties that do not fit the Small Accommodation Guide as above, is a work in progress at the Home Office.
-Meanwhile for these larger properties that either sleep more than 10 people, have more than 4 bedrooms, are over more than 2 floors or have an open plan kitchen you need to base your fire precautions, and fire risk assessment, on the existing guidance in: Fire Safety Risk Assessment – Sleeping Accommodation:
+Meanwhile for these larger properties that sleep more than 10 people, have more than 4 bedrooms, are over more than 2 floors or have an open plan kitchen, you need to base your fire precautions, and fire risk assessment on the existing guidance in: Fire Safety Risk Assessment – Sleeping Accommodation:

 Where can I find additional information on complying with Fire Safety?